Disposing of disposable masks to protect people’s and the planet’s health

 The experience in Kyrgyzstan and Mozambique showed that it is not only feasible to reduce single-use surgical masks, but that it also has a positive impact on the environment and reduces carbon emissions, without compromising the quality of care or safety of patients and medical staff.
 The long-term ambition is to replace a significant proportion of single-use masks with more sustainable alternatives across MSF medical projects and with these results in hand, the next step is to roll out the washable masks as soon as possible.

 Nelson Domingos Nuvunga, MSF nurse in Mozambique, says he is encouraging colleagues to use these masks, “because as health workers, we understand the impacts of climate change very well.
-But also, I think its our duty as human beings, to save our planet.”
+But also, I think it’s our duty as human beings, to save our planet.”

 Every effort counts.
 Changing just one mask won’t make a difference, but changing many masks will.